MartinTheDoge/fdet-run-test/README.md

-# fDet
+# fDet by ByteSpirit
-Website application for fake-news detection using modified AlBERT AI.
-This is an open-source repository and can be used by anyone and here's is a complete guide on how to do it
+Website application for fake-news detection using modified AlBERT AI. <br> This is an open-source repository and can be used by anyone and here's is a complete guide on how to do it

 ## About us
-We are a group of 5 people that decided to battle the endless war against fake news.
-This fact checking AI was created over the course of 4 months.
+We are a group of 5 people that decided to battle the endless war against fake news. <br> This fact checking AI was created over the course of 4 months.
 Come and see for yourself. <br>
 Website: www.fdet.eu

 ## Requirements